jdittrich/userNeedResearchBook/text/allURBook.md

 \

-As a result of supplementing our notes from memory and by using the audio, sketches and photos we now have a document which summerizes our reserach session.
+As a result of supplementing our notes from memory and by using the audio, sketches and photos we now have a document which summarizes our research session.
 The data  is mainly text-based, though if an information is better expressed via a sketch or an image paste it in the document or refer to it.